Surveying and Mapping, BS

 • Successful completion of a minimum of 120 credits in the B.S. in Surveying and Mapping program including the associate degree program, the general education courses, the one-year co-op, and the Year 3, Year 4, and Year 5 course requirements.

 The following information has official approval of The Department of Civil Engineering and The College of Engineering and Polymer Science, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
-Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
+Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.

 Requirements